-For anyone with kids, back-to-school shopping is expensive, inconvenient and inevitable.
+The ultimate shopping guide for anyone with kids or adults going back to school.
+Back to school shopping is expensive, inconvenient and inevitable.
 But there are definitely ways to beat the game.
-So get savvy and save money over the long term with these tips and strategies for back-to-school shopping for clothes and supplies.
+So get savvy, save money and spend less over the long term with these tips and strategies for back to school shopping for clothes and supplies.

 Take an inventory of what your kids have now and plan to buy what they need later.
 The longer you can wait, the more you are likely to save, as stores tend to have bigger sales after school starts.